tsipkens/bidias/README.md

 forward model.
 This package references the `tfer_pma` package, noted above.

-As per Step 2 in Section 1.1.1, the transfer function evaluation can proceed using two inputs either (i) a `sp` structure or (ii) an instance of the `Grid` class defined for the data setpoints.
+Transfer function evaluation for a PMA can proceed using one of two inputs either (i) a `sp` structure or (ii) an instance of the `Grid` class defined for the data setpoints.
+Evaluation proceeds using the analytical expressions of Sipkens et al. (2020b) and the `tfer_pma` package.

+The transfer function for the DMA uses the analytical expressions of Stozenburg et al.

 #### 4.1.1 sp